-When you attach a new hard disk to your computer using an external USB, Firewire, or eSATA interface, Casper SmartStart will begin automatically and prompt you to upgrade your system.
-If the new disk is installed internally, or if Casper SmartSense is unable to detect the new disk, you must manually launch Casper SmartStart to begin the process.
+When you attach a new hard disk to the computer using an external USB, Firewire, or eSATA interface, Casper SmartStart will begin automatically and prompt you to upgrade the system.
+If the new disk device is installed internally, or if Casper SmartSense is unable to detect the new disk, you must manually launch Casper SmartStart to begin the process.

-When performing an upgrade, Casper SmartStart will automatically make all of the necessary selections within Casper to immediately copy the Windows system disk to the new disk.
+When performing an upgrade, Casper SmartStart will automatically make all of the necessary selections within Casper to immediately copy the server's system disk device to the new disk.